moby/moby/docs/sources/reference/commandline/cli.md

       -a, --author=""     Author (e.g., "John Hannibal Smith <hannibal@a-team.com>") -m, --message=""    Commit message
+      -p, --pause=true    Pause container during commit

 It can be useful to commit a container's file changes or settings into a new image.
 This allows you debug a container by running an interactive shell, or to export a working dataset to another server.
 Generally, it is better to use Dockerfiles to manage your images in a documented and maintainable way.

+By default, the container being committed and its processes will be paused during the process of committing the image.
+This reduces the likelihood of encountering data corruption during the process of creating the commit.
+If this behavior is undesired, set the 'p' option to false.

 ### Commit an existing container